 You arrive in a new country and you’re met with an overwhelming sense of happiness.
 Your head buzzes with excitement and your heart thumps in extreme bliss.
 Your dream of studying abroad just came true, and you’re beaming with unmatched joy.

-When you go to another country to study, you’ll probably be bombarded with unfamiliar things, places, and customs.
-People in your new country would have a different way of doing things.
-You may have a hard time becoming accustomed to the new way of life, and start longing for things you’re used to.
-You may also begin to feel lost and think if leaving your country is worth it.
+But then you’re bombarded with unfamiliar things, places, and customs.
+People in your new country have a different way of doing things.
+You have a hard time becoming accustomed to this way of life.
+You start longing for things you’re used to and long to go back home.
+You start feeling lost and begin to think that leaving your country is worth it.